lsrcz/RegExSynthesis/README.md

 The synthesizer successfully synthesized `([0-9]|[1-9]([0-9])*)` in 13s, with 11 examples.

 I didn't implement the interactive synthesize for this method, since it could be implemented with the same techniques for synthesizing the DFAs.
+The code is in [RegExEncoding](./RegExEncoding/).